Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/set-up-the-sdk.md

 * _experiencePlatformEvent \(required\)_ event to be sent to Adobe Data Platform.
 It should not be null.
 * _responseHandler \(optional\)_ callback to be invoked when the response handles are received from Adobe Data Platform.
 It can be called on a different thread and may be invoked multiple times.

+{% hint style="info" %}
+If you want to use more complex XDM Schemas for Experience Events and you would like help in generating custom XDM classes for your Swift implementation, please contact your Adobe Customer Success Manager.

+Alternatively, you can create an ExperiencePlatformEvent with XDM data as dictionary of [String: Any], by using the `init(xdm: [String: Any], data: [String: Any]? = nil, datasetIdentifier: String? = nil)` init from the `ExperiencePlatformEvent` struct.

+{% endhint %}

 **Example \(commerce event\)**